top of page

 Ben Chestnut and Dan Kurzius, co-founders of MailChimp, got their idea by listening to the clients of the web design firm they used to run.
 Many of their customers wanted to improve their email communications.
 So the designers started a side project doing email marketing software.

-Now, 17 years later, MailChimp has some $400M in annual revenue.
+17 years later, MailChimp hit $400M in annual revenue.
 Many SaaS bootstrappers get their start this way, funneling revenues from a consulting business into building and marketing a product.
-It’s a great way to back into product/market fit —you know you’re solving a real problem for real customers.
+When you know you're solving a real problem for real customers, you're well on your way to finding product/market fit.

 2. Start slow and steady, and stay focused